bogzbonny/yeehaw/_TODO.md

        used for the creation of the widget, and not for the widget itself.
      - combine hat and ctx objects for widget creation.

+05. Into<Widgets> Trait which can be applied to each widget builder so that .to_widgets() doesn't need to be manually called during construction (applied in add_widget).

 05. borders-pane wrapper
      - option for each of up/down/right/left
      - custom up/down/right/left DrawChs AND corner pieces